 Most managers focus on their staff’s performance in the context of technical tasks performed that lead to defined outputs.
 And let’s face it, there’s nothing particularly wrong with that.
+In fact, most managers would argue that the core defining characteristic of their role is the ability to ensure tasks are performed resulting in the achievement of identified outputs.
 The problem is when managers only pay attention to technical task performance and forget (or are completely blind to) cognitive, emotional and social performance.
 This means they don’t reward the right performance.
 So what do I mean by that?

 My point is this: what you reward and pay attention to grows.
 We see this all the time with the leaders and elite athletes with whom we work.
 Their core capability is paying attention to the right things and not paying attention to the things that might distract them and lead them off the path.
 Most high-performance coaches know this and their coaching philosophy, training methodology, technical feedback and competition preparation is all honed around keeping athletes focused on what works.

 Managers can learn how to do this to.
 And they can teach their staff to do this for themselves.
 The trick is to know what matters.
 If you know what matters, then you can bring intentionality to the process and use this to guide decisions around attention and focus.
 If our intent it to truly support the performance development of people, then we need to pay attention to those elements that contribute to good performance – not just the observables and/or the outputs.

 One of the best ways to do this is to engage in a leadership development program or workshop or consider getting yourself an executive coach who can challenge the way you focus your attention and make sure you reward the right performance.
 Also, check out SportPsych QLD who works with elite athletes and coaches to get a different angle.